-On the Map tab, in the Navigate group, there are many commonly used navigation tools.
-Click the dialog box launcher button to change the default navigation behavior in maps and scenes.
+All Explore tool capabilities are described in the table below alongside other common navigation commands.
+On the Map tab, in the Navigate group, click the dialog box launcher button to change the default navigation behavior.

 A multifunctional tool for navigation and feature identification.
 This is the default tool when you open a new or existing project.
 Left, right, and wheel mouse buttons all have built-in capabilities as follows: